joellord/Front-end-Developer-Interview-Questions/README.md

 * Describe the difference between cookies, sessionStorage and localStorage.

 ## JS-Specific Questions

-* Which JavaScript libraries have you used?
+### Which JavaScript libraries have you used?
+There is no right or wrong answer here but it should provide some sense of how up to date or advanced the JS skills of this candidate are.

-* How is JavaScript different from Java?
+### How is JavaScript different from Java?

-* What are `undefined` and `undeclared` variables?
+### What are `undefined` and `undeclared` variables?
+An `undefined` variable has been declared using `var` but has not been assigned a value yet.
+An `undeclared` variable has not been created yet and accessing it in a non strict mode will actually create it as a global (a `window` object property in a browser).

 * What is a closure, and how/why would you use one?
 	* Your favorite pattern used to create them? argyle (Only applicable to IIFEs)
 * What's a typical use case for anonymous functions?